-Valsartan lawsuits claim that batches of the blood pressure medication contaminated with a toxic chemical called N-nitrosodimethylamine (NDMA) caused them to develop cancer and liver damage.
+Valsartan lawsuits claim that batches of the blood pressure medication contaminated with toxic chemicals, including N-nitrosodimethylamine (NDMA) and N-Nitrosodiethylamine.
+Some lawsuits claim the contamination caused health problems while others demand compensation for the tainted medicine they bought.
 Although it is not a typical valsartan side effect, cancer has developed in people and animals exposed to NDMA.

 A large-scale recall of certain generic valsartan blood pressure medications that began in July 2018 led lawyers to investigate claims and file lawsuits on behalf of people who took tainted medication.

 About 3 million Americans take valsartan-containing medications each year.

 In Feb.
 2019, the United States Judicial Panel on Multidistrict Litigation consolidated a group of cases under Judge Robert B. Kugler in the District of New Jersey.

 Status of Lawsuits

 In February 2019, a federal panel combined 10 valsartan lawsuits from around the United States into a mass litigation in New Jersey federal court.
 The litigation named 20 valsartan manufacturers and other companies as defendants.
 The federal panel identified at least 30 other related lawsuits that could join the litigation.